michaelewens/Intangible-capital-stocks/README.md

 ## Primer on capitalizing intangibles: the perpetual inventory model

+Small section on the "model" so that the parameters below make sense.

 ## Parameter estimates

 [The depreciation and investment parameters](https://github.com/michaelewens/intangible_capital/blob/master/capital_accum_parameters.csv) (in csv form) can be merged onto any dataset of firm-time R&D and SG&A flows using SIC codes.
 The variables are